lsoft/ReSequel/Extension/SolutionWideScannerReadme.txt

-﻿Rules how to works solution-wide scanner
+﻿Rules how to use solution-wide scanner

 1) Scanner requires ALL items (tables, columns) to be exists in the query.
 2) Every item is a wild card (? means only ONE any symbol, * means from zero to infinity any symbols).